-12. Defendants use aliases in connection with the operation of their businesses, including but not limited to those identified by Defendant Number on Schedule "A."
+13. Defendants use aliases in conjunction with the operation of their businesses, including but not limited to those identified by Defendant Number on Schedule "A."

-13. Defendants are the past and/or present controlling forces behind the sale of products bearing and/or using counterfeits and infringements of Plaintiffs' trademarks as described herein.
+14. Defendants are the past and/or present controlling forces behind the sale of products bearing and/or using counterfeits and infringements of Plaintiffs' trademarks as described herein.

-14. Defendants directly engage in unfair competition with Plaintiffs by advertising, offering for sale, and selling goods each bearing and/or using counterfeits and infringements of one or more of Plaintiffs' individual trademarks to consumers within the United States and this district through Internet based e-commerce stores using, at least, the E-commerce Store Names, as well as additional seller identification aliases not yet known to Plaintiffs.
+15. Defendants directly engage in unfair competition with Plaintiffs by advertising, offering for sale, and selling goods each bearing and/or using counterfeits and infringements of one or more of Plaintiffs' individual trademarks to consumers within the United States and this district through Internet based e-commerce stores using, at least, the E-commerce Store Names, as well as additional e-commerce store or seller identification aliases not yet known to Plaintiffs.
 Defendants have purposefully directed some portion of their unlawful activities towards consumers in the State of Florida through the advertisement, offer to sell, sale, and/or shipment of counterfeit and infringing branded versions of Plaintiffs' goods into the State.

-15. Defendants have registered, established or purchased, and maintained their E-commerce Store Names.
-Defendants may have engaged in fraudulent conduct with respect to the registration or maintenance of the E-commerce Store Names by providing false and/or misleading information to the relevant e-commerce platforms where they offer to sell and/or sell.
-Many Defendants have registered and/or maintained some of their E-commerce Store Names for the sole purpose of engaging in unlawful infringing and counterfeiting activities.
+16. Defendants have registered, established, or purchased, and maintained their E-commerce Store Names.
+Defendants may have engaged in fraudulent conduct with respect to the registration or maintenance of the E-commerce Store Names by providing false and/or misleading information during the registration or maintenance process related to their respective E-commerce Store Names.
+Many Defendants have anonymously registered and/or maintained some of their E-commerce Store Names for the sole purpose of engaging in unlawful infringing and counterfeiting activities.

-16. Defendants will likely continue to register or acquire new seller identification names, or other aliases, as well as related payment accounts, for the purpose of selling and offering for sale goods bearing and/or using counterfeit and confusingly similar imitations of one or more of Plaintiffs' respective trademarks unless preliminarily and permanently enjoined.
+17. Defendants will likely continue to register or acquire new e-commerce store names, or other aliases, as well as related payment accounts, for the purpose of selling and offering for sale goods bearing and/or using counterfeit and confusingly similar imitations of one or more of Plaintiffs' respective trademarks unless preliminarily and permanently enjoined.

-17. Defendants' E-commerce Store Names, associated payment accounts, and any other alias e-commerce store names, store identification numbers, and seller identification names used in connection with the sale of counterfeit and infringing goods bearing and/or using one or more of Plaintiffs' respective trademarks, are essential components of Defendants' online activities and are one of the means by which Defendants further their counterfeiting and infringement scheme and cause harm to Plaintiffs.
-Moreover, Defendants are using Plaintiffs' respective famous names and trademarks to drive Internet consumer traffic to at least one of their e-commerce stores operating under the E-commerce Store Names, thereby increasing the value of the E-commerce Store Names and decreasing the size and value of Plaintiffs' legitimate marketplace and intellectual property rights at Plaintiffs' expense.
+18. Defendants' E-commerce Store Names, associated payment accounts, and any other alias e-commerce store names, store identification numbers, and seller identification names used in connection with the sale of counterfeit and infringing goods bearing and/or using one or more of Plaintiffs' respective trademarks, are essential components of Defendants' online activities and are one of the means by which Defendants further their counterfeiting and infringement schemes and cause harm to Plaintiffs.
+Moreover, Defendants are using Plaintiffs' respective famous names and/or trademarks to drive Internet consumer traffic to at least one of their e-commerce stores operating under the E-commerce Store Names, thereby increasing the value of the E-commerce Store Names and decreasing the size and value of Plaintiffs' legitimate marketplace and intellectual property rights at Plaintiffs' expense.